 For infertility and pregnancy problems

-Most women with fibroids have no trouble getting pregnant.
+Fibroids don't often affect fertility.
 But if a fibroid distorts the wall of the uterus, it can prevent a fertilized egg from implanting in the uterus.
-Surgery to remove the fibroid, called myomectomy, may improve your chances of having a baby.footnote 2
+Surgery to remove the fibroid may improve your chances of getting pregnant.

 When nearing menopause

 If you are nearing menopause and can tolerate your symptoms, you can try to control them with home treatment and medicine.
 After menopause, your estrogen and progesterone levels will drop.
-This causes most fibroids to shrink and symptoms to subside.
+This causes most fibroids to shrink and symptoms often improve.

 Try one or more of these tips to help relieve your menstrual pain.